Shaimaa264/ML-project/README.md

 # Tumor-Educated Platelets-Based Ovarian Cancer Staging Through Feature Selection Techniques and Supervised Machine Learning Models
 ## Project Overview
 The proposed research focuses on exploiting feature selection techniques and supervised machine learning models for identifying blood-based stage-specific biomarkers in platelets that discriminate healthy controls from Ovarian cancer patients with different stages.
+Genes selected by multiple feature selection techniques will be further investigated for their prognostic value through survival analysis.

 ## Installation
 - Install required dependencies in requirements.txt.